lisawagner/redux-toolkit-example-blog/README.md

    3. Redux Thunk from RTK - async middleware for writing async logic with Redux
    4. Axios - to send async HTTP requests to the REST API endpoints
    5. JSONPlaceholder - free REST API for testing
-   6. Date FNS - Toolset for mainpulating
+   6. Date FNS - Toolset for manpulating JS dates